OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

 This document makes the following assumptions about your environment:

--  the server meets the platform requirements for the Contrail Networking installation.
-See `Tungsten Fabric Supported Platforms <https://www.juniper.net/documentation/en_US/release-independent/contrail/topics/reference/contrail-supported-platforms.pdf>`__  .
+-  the server meets the platform requirements for the OpenSDN Networking installation.
+See `OpenSDN Supported Platforms <https://www.juniper.net/documentation/en_US/release-independent/contrail/topics/reference/contrail-supported-platforms.pdf>`__  .

 -  You have the Openshift binary version 4.4.8 files or later.
 See the